-Use Form G-1041 to request a search of USCIS historical indices.
+Use this form to request a search of USCIS historical indices.
 (To obtain copies of USCIS historical records, use Form G-1041A, Genealogy Records Request.)

-When we receive Form G-1041, we will determine whether any USCIS records exist on the subject and, if such records exist, to capture the file number and/or other identifier of each record.
+When we receive your request, we will determine whether any USCIS records exist on the subject and, if such records exist, will capture the file number and other identifiers of each record.

 Dates are listed in mm/dd/yy format.

 If you complete and print this form to mail it in, make sure that the form edition date and page numbers are visible at the bottom of all pages and that all pages are from the same edition of the form.
 If any of the form’s pages are missing or are from a different edition of the form, we may reject your form.

 If you need help downloading and printing forms, read our instructions.